ndidplatform/ndidplatform.github.io/example-data-request-flow.md

 npm start
 ```

-Start `rp-client` and `idp-client` as in authentication-only flow.
+Start `rp-client-app` and `idp-client-app` as in authentication-only flow.
-In RP webpage, instead of press `verify identity` as in authentication flow, press `verify identity with data request`.
+In RP webpage, instead of press `Request Identity Verification` as in authentication flow, press `Request Identity Verification with Data Request`.
 The only visible different in UI is that IDP's webpage will display what data RP request (which is mockup in this client).

-When authentication complete for data-request, `as-client` will automatically return mock data (which you can change or add delay to simulate AS delay).
+When authentication complete for data-request, `as-client-app` will automatically return mock data (which you can change or add delay to simulate AS delay).
-You can see this data in `rp-api` terminal as well as `rp-client`.
+You can see this data in RP's `api` terminal as well as `rp-client-app`.

 ## Test the flow with POSTMAN (under maintenance)